eirabben/dotfiles/README.md

 ## Configs

+- Ghostty
 - Fish
+- Zellij
+- Neovim (Lazyvim)
 - Git
-- Kitty
-- Neovim
-- Tmux

 ## How to install